 This page contains information to help presenters prepare for their session at the 2021 AASL National Conference, occurring October 21-23, 2021, in Salt Lake City, UT.
-Please read the information listed and e-mail email@example.com with any questions.
-It is expected that changes could occur over the next five months, and AASL will alert you when this page is updated with any changes or new information.
+Please read the information listed and e-mail firstname.lastname@example.org with any questions.
+AASL will alert you when this page is updated with any changes or new information.
 (Last Update: 8/2/2021)

 Preparing for Presentation